christianwach/cli-tools-for-civicrm/README.md

 2. `wp civicrm core update`
 3. `wp civicrm core update-db`

-In my view it is preferable to call the new commands individually in the same sequence - but there may also be a case for a set of composite commands like these for common sequences of tasks.
-I'm open to persuasion on this, but would like to hear a good reason to keep them in the long term.
+In my view it is preferable to call the new commands individually in the same sequence - but there may also be a case for a set of composite commands like these for commonly used sequences.
+I'm open to persuasion on this, but would like to hear some good reasons to keep them in the long term.